t0mer/green-api-custom-notifier/README.md

 ```

-# Important
+#### Important
-### If the path to the file does not exist no message will be sent.
+If the path to the file does not exist, the message will still be sent; but will log a warning.